capactio/website/docs/development/development-guidelines.md

 ## Testing

-For assertions in Go unit-tests we are using [testify](https://github.com/stretchr/testify) library as this gives as simple matchers functions which we do not have to write by ourself.
+For assertions in Go unit-tests we are using [testify](https://github.com/stretchr/testify) library as this gives as simple matchers functions which we do not have to write by ourselves.

 For integration tests we are using [BDD Ginkgo testing framework](https://github.com/onsi/ginkgo) in combination with [Gomega matcher library](https://github.com/onsi/gomega).